Grammar and mechanics

 Nouns in a menu

-Nouns in a menu should be concise but still give the user enough information so they can easily find and accurately select the item they want.
+Nouns in a menu should be concise, but still give the user enough information so that they can easily find and accurately select the item that they want.

 Select filter